WazzaPd/P5-Jabberers_Archive/README.md

 ### Project Description:

   Jump King!
 The player controls a character (ball for now).
-This character is only able to move by jumping.
 The goal is to make it to the top and not fall into the lava at the bottom!

 ### API Key Cards: